6 Midwest Locations to Visit This Fall

 Drive Worry-Free from Breakdowns

 When you want to get out on the open road and explore the best the country has to offer at different times of the year, the last thing you want is for car trouble to get in your way.
-That’s where an extended car warranty comes in handy.
-From essential car maintenance to unforeseen car repairs, drive confidently on the road and experience all the benefits that come with an Endurance warranty.
+That’s where an extended car warranty or auto protection plan comes in handy.
+From essential car maintenance to unforeseen car repairs, drive confidently on the road and experience all the benefits that come with an Endurance protection plan.

-Gain peace of mind with the most comprehensive protection package on the market and a year FREE of the Endurance Elite Membership which includes key fob replacement, tire repair/replacement, $250 in discount vouchers, and much more!
-With each protection plan, you can get additional benefits, accepted at any certified mechanic, including 24/7 roadside assistance, trip interruption coverage, and substitute transportation.
+Gain peace of mind with the most comprehensive protection package on the market and 1 year FREE of the Endurance Elite Benefits which include key fob replacement, tire repair/replacement, $500 in collision coverage, and more.
+With each protection plan, you can get additional perks, accepted at any certified mechanic, including 24/7 roadside assistance, trip interruption coverage, and substitute transportation.
 Request a free quote today.